ljmills/CSHL_Chromatin_Workshop_2024/README.md

 ## 0) Interactive Session and Miniconda Setup
 - You will want to start an interactive session to do these installation.
 `srun --nodes=1 --ntasks-per-node=1 --mem=20g --time=4:00:00 -p wgs --pty bash -i`
-- Once that session is started we will install Miniconda.
-Download the script from the website into your MSI home directory (Linux x86) and run that script.
+- Once that session is started we will install Miniconda .
+Download the script from the website (link above) into your MSI home directory (Linux x86) and run that script.
 - create a chipseq conda enviroment
 `conda create -n chipseq`
 - activate this conda enviroment